Pradhan023/FormBuilder/README.md

 # You can create and customize your form and also can submit

 # submitted form and no. of created form you can see in admin panel
-# To visit admin panel just use  " /admin " endpoint  on your url it will take you to the admin panel.
+# To visit admin panel just you have to click on Admin button on top left it will take you to the admin panel.

 # You will be getting the default form field which is email,first name , last name , email .